rfshelley/Documentation/ref-docs/location-ref.rst

 getHubs()
 ---------

-The list of Hubs for this location.
+The list of Hubs for this Location.
 Currently only Hub can be installed into a Location, thought this API returns a List to allow for future expandability.

 **Signature:**
     ``List<Hub> getHubs()``